Spanish peseta: Symbol

 In order to guarantee the interchange with previous encodings such as code page 437, the international standard Unicode includes this character as U+20A7 PESETA SIGN in its Currency Symbols block.
 Other than that, the use of the "peseta symbol" standalone is extremely rare, and has been outdated since the adoption of the euro in Spain.

 In the version 1.0 of Unicode the character ₧ U+20A7 PESETA SIGN had two reference glyphs: a "Pts" ligature glyph as in IBM code page 437 and an erroneous P with stroke.
 In Unicode 2.0 the reference glyph P with stroke was erroneously displayed as the only symbol for peseta and was later corrected to the Pts ligature and a separate character code was added for the peso sign.

 Subdivision

-The peseta was subdivided into 100 céntimos or, informally, 4 reales, which are the origin of the American quarter.
+The peseta was subdivided into 100 céntimos and, informally, into 4 reales, which are the origin of the American quarter.
 The last coin of any value under one peseta was a 50 cts coin issued in 1980 to celebrate Spain's hosting of the 1982 FIFA World Cup.
 The last 25-céntimo coin (or real) was dated 1959, the ten céntimos also dated 1959; both coins bore the portrait of Franco.
 The 1-céntimo coin was last minted in 1913 and featured King Alfonso XIII.
 The 1/2-céntimo coin was last minted in 1868 and featured Queen Isabel II.